venturadan/startup/README.md

 ### Elevator pitch

-The world needs more memes---there just aren't enought out there.
-Plus, how fun would it be to create and share them with your people.
+The world needs more memes---there just aren't enough out there.
+Plus, how fun would it be to create and share them with your people?
 The Meminator 2000 is the solution.
-It will allow you to create your own, personal memes and save them to a database where you are your friends can enjoy them forever.
+It will allow you to create your own, personal memes and save them to a database where you and your friends can enjoy them forever.

 ### Design